GSto/digital-garden/notes/digital garden.md

 An open database of unfinished blog posts.
 Think like the roam database or Wiki, but open to the public.

+## Why A Digital Garden?

+Digital Garden's combine a few different ideas.
+The first is evergreen note taking.
+Notes in a digital garden are meant to be edited, refined, added to, and updated over time.
+They accumulate across time and across projects.
+Second is synthesis.
+Since the structure of a digital garden grows organically, you hope to discover connections between ideas you otherwise wouldn't have.
+Combining and refining ideas are core to [[creativity]], since [everything is a remix](https://www.youtube.com/watch?v=nJPERZDfyWc&ab_channel=KirbyFerguson).

+Thirdly, digital gardens tend to be online, and function as a way to [[learn in public]].

+Since notes can be more "raw" than articles or larger forms of work, I also find they help with [[prolific creation]].
+Keeping a digital garden gives me a way to get ideas out into the world faster.

 ## Resources

 * [Tom Critchlow - Building a Digital Garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/)